 G.) Flameless Heater

 Because the pack has so many things there is a lot of variety and lots of calories.
 Good things in our books, but where the MRE Star suffered was in the comprehensiveness of their offering.
-Ameriqual full meals (also known as A-Pack) come with a small salt water packet that is used to activate the flameless heater which is used to heat the meal.
+Ameriqual full meals (also known as A-Pack) come with a small salt water packet that is used to activate the flameless heater which is used to heat the meal that we can enjoy with great drinks as juice or coffee from the perfect coffeee products we get online.
 The MRE Star full meal does not.
 This small and very inexpensive pouch of water is a great thing to have.
 You literally have EVERYTHING you need to heat up your A-Pack meal but with MRE Star you need to find water to activate the heater.
 Big downer for us.
 Small details can make all the difference.

 Like other military rations the MRE Star boasts a 5 year shelf life in the right conditions.
 See the chart for the storage temperatures and what you should be able to expect.
 Needless to say this shelf life is typical for this type of preparedness food.
 Compared to freeze dried meals it doesn’t perform well for long periods but the MRE star product does when comparing them to other MRE meals.